-Under the new law, municipalities are authorized as of July 9th to amend their shoreland zoning ordinance to replace the 30% rule with the following alternative.
-Instead of a rule that begins with the original size of the nonconforming structure, the alternative would allow for expansion up to the maximum square foot allowance.
+Under the law, new municipalities are authorized as of July 9th to amend their shoreland zoning ordinance to replace the 30% rule with the following alternative.
+Instead of a rule that begins with the size of original the nonconforming structure, the alternative would allow for expansion up to the maximum square foot allowance.
 Within the first 75' setback, the maximum allowance would be 1,000 square feet and the maximum height of the structure would be 20' or the structure's existing height, whichever is greater.